jeremejazz/jereme.me/content/posts/custom-image-map-leaflet/index.md

 If your local development server (`npm run dev`) is still running, you should now be able to see your `treasure-map.jpg` image displayed as a zoomable map in your browser!

-{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747821388/jereme.me/custom-image-map-leaflet/example-web-app.png" alt="Example leaflet web app" caption="Webpage after loading the tiled images">}}
+{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747821388/jereme.me/custom-image-map-leaflet/example-web-app.png" alt="Example leaflet web app" caption="Webpage after loading the tiled images" loading="lazy">}}

 #### Projecting Coordinates with `leaflet-rastercoords` and `L.CRS.Simple`